silverstripe/developer-docs/en/02_Developer_Guides/19_GraphQL/07_tips_and_tricks.md

 All of these implementations can be configured through `Injector`.

-[notice]
+> [!WARNING]
-Note that each schema gets its own set of persisted queries.
+> Note that each schema gets its own set of persisted queries.
 In these examples, we're using the `default` schema.
-[/notice]

 #### FileProvider